GyL-MassiveDynamics/field-lab/frameworks/UFO/README.md

 Foundational.

-All subsequent constructions operate within, or in relation to, this regime.
+All structures, transformations, and derived regimes depend on this definition.